 ULA Delta IV Heavy Second Stage & Port Common Booster Core for t

-The Interim Cryogenic Propulsion Stage (ICPS) for NASA's Space Launch System (SLS) rocket has been moved on its transport stand by truck out of the United Launch Alliance (ULA) Horizontal Integration Facility near Space Launch Complex 37 at Cape Canaveral Air Force Station in Florida, and is on its way to the Delta Operations Center.
+The Interim Cryogenic Propulsion Stage (ICPS) for NASA's Space Launch System rocket arrives at the Delta Operations Center at Cape Canaveral Air Force Station in Florida.
+The ICPS was moved from the United Launch Alliance (ULA) Horizontal Integration Facility near Space Launch Complex 37 at the Cape.
 The ICPS is the first integrated piece of flight hardware to arrive for the SLS.
 It is the in-space stage that is located toward the top of the rocket, between the Launch Vehicle Stage Adapter and the Orion Spacecraft Adapter.
-It will provide some of the in-space propulsion during Orion's first flight test atop the SLS on Exploration Mission 1.
+It will provide some of the in-space propulsion during Orion's first flight test atop the SLS on Exploration Mission-1.

 Interim Cryogenic Propulsion Stage (ICPS) for EM-1 Transport fro